TomC333/DonutC/README.md

 - Real-time 3D rendering of a spinning donut.
 - Utilizes mathematical calculations and linear algebra for dynamic animation.
 - Adjustable parameters for customization.
-- Lightweight and easy to integrate into your C projects.

 ## Usage 🚀